ManyDogs Leadership Team

 Daphna Buchsbaum

-Dr. Buchsbaum is an Assistant Professor of Cognitive, Linguistic and Psychological Sciences at Brown University.
+Dr. Buchsbaum is an Associate Professor of Cognitive and Psychological Sciences at Brown University.
 She directs the Computational Cognitive Development Lab, and its sister lab the Brown Dog Lab.
-Dr. Buchsbaum completed her postdoctoral work as a Senior Research Fellow in the University of St. Andrews Psychology department.
-She completed her doctoral training the UC Berkeley Psychology department, as well as a master’s degree in the UC Berkeley Statistics department, focusing on applications of probability theory and statistical computing.
+She was previously a faculty member at the University of Toronto.
+Dr. Buchsbaum completed her postdoctoral work as a Senior Research Fellow at the University of St. Andrews studying primate cognition.
+She completed her doctoral training in the UC Berkeley Psychology department, as well as a master’s degree in statistics, focusing on applications of probability theory and statistical computing.
 Before that, she completed a master’s degree at the MIT Media Lab, working on social learning in interactive animated characters.
+However, the first species she ever studied was the crab spider Misumena vatia.

 Methods Development and Monitoring Committee